Oil rises after Trump falsely claims victory in tight U.S. election | Headlines

 Oil rises after Trump falsely claims victory in tight U.S. election

-Oil prices rose nearly 3% on Wednesday after President Donald Trump falsely claimed victory in a tight U.S. election with millions of votes still to be counted and the final result not yet clear.
+Oil prices rose on Wednesday but pared earlier gains after President Donald Trump falsely claimed victory in a tight U.S. election with millions of votes still to be counted and the final result not yet clear.
 A victory by Trump is viewed as bullish for oil because of sanctions on Iran and his support for Saudi-led oil production cuts to support prices.

 A contested result and prolonged uncertainty is seen as the most bearish outcome for oil and markets in general, while a win for Joe Biden would be seen as bearish to neutral because of his support for green policies and softer stance on Iran.
-West Texas Intermediate was up 86 cents, or 2.3%, at $38.52 a barrel by 1350 GMT.
+West Texas Intermediate was up 40 cents, or 1%, at $38.06 a barrel by 1442 GMT.
+It earlier reached highs of $38.92.

-Brent crude was up by 95 cents, or 2.4%, at $40.66.
+Brent crude was up by 51 cents, or 1.3%, at $40.22 after hitting highs of $40.97.
 Trump falsely claimed to have won after his Democratic challenger Biden said he was confident of winning a contest that will not be resolved until a handful of states finish vote counts in the next hours or days.

 "This (potential Trump victory) is bullish for oil as OPEC+ can keep cutting without fear that Iranian oil supply will come back into the market any time soon," said Bjarne Schieldrop at SEB.
 Investors moved to price in a greater chance of U.S. policy gridlock, with U.S. Treasuries and the dollar strengthening and technology shares soaring.